AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ---

-# Learner App for mobiles and tablets {#learner-app-for-mobiles-and-tablets}
+# Learner App for mobiles and tablets

 Read this article to know how to download Captivate Prime Learner app for smartphones and tablets.
 Learn how to consume courses using your mobile or tablet.